-The primary cause of pipeline leaks is damage from construction-related activities.
+The primary cause of pipeline leaks is damage from excavation activities.

-- Contact the One-Call Center before digging near a pipeline, at least 2 business days before planned work activity by contacting Montana811. - Do not disturb the ground until all pipelines are marked. - Abide by all location markers and instructions provided by the pipeline/utility representatives. - Do not use power equipment around the pipelines within the "Tolerance Zone" which is 18" around the entire diameter of the pipeline being excavated. - · If a pipeline is or becomes damaged, immediately leave the area. - When you reach a safe area, call 911 and the MPLX emergency number (866) 283-7676.
+- Contact the One-Call Center before digging near a pipeline, at least 2 business days before planned work activity by contacting your states One Call Center. - · Do not disturb the ground until all pipelines are marked. - Abide by all location markers and instructions provided by the pipeline/utility representatives. - Do not use power equipment around the pipelines within the "Tolerance Zone" which is 24" around the pipeline being excavated. - If a pipeline is or becomes damaged, immediately leave the area. - When you reach a safe area, call 911 and the MPLX emergency number 1-866-283-7676.